annethereshewent/gameboy-typescript/README.md

 ## Controller/Keyboard Support

 Controller support varies depending on browser.
 Controller has been verified to work in Chrome, Firefox (Windows only), and Safari.
+Keyboard is supported as well across all browsers.

 ## Usage